 Time: 1 hour or less

-- Hanging full-length mirror with frame (Target and Walmart generally carry these complete with door hangers, and the cost is less than $20.)
+- Hanging full-length mirror with a frame (Target and Walmart generally carry these complete with door hangers, and the cost is less than $20.)

 - 2 rolls of decorative duct tape